 Get you feet wet with some simple Workflow examples.
 We used our Workflow BPMN 2.0 Modeller to visualize the real world business cases below after analyzing all the steps.
 In the Workflow examples, you may see some of our Workflow Designer capabilities and how some Workflow Elements can be used.

 1. New Opportunity Follow-Up Workflow

-We are members of a Sales Team.
+We are members of the Sales Team.
 We need to have the sequence of steps of a New Opportunity Process prescribed, in order to easily identify each Opportunity stage.
 At this point, each time we open a new Opportunity, we try to remember when to follow-up and each active Opportunity current stage.

 We will have Sales and Marketing Team, Sales and Marketing Team Leader and IT Team collaborating upon this Opportunity completion.

 Process starting means that the 1st team (1st Lane) is assigned in an activity “Contact Customer to arrange Demo” (Workflow Stage: Task).
 After this Task completion, a Delay will be triggered (Delay Event for specific days/hours).
 After this time period, a new activity is assigned to the 1st team (1st Lane) “Check if responded/Follow up” (Workflow Stage: Task).

 Upon this Task completion, a XOR Gateway has been added – we use XOR Gateway when we want to split up the following routes based on specific conditions.
 Especially, the XOR Gateway routes to exactly one path (in split).
 Three (3) paths are available here (No response, Setup a Demonstration, New Follow-up).
 Based on each conditional flow, workflow will route to a loop (New follow up), or will end the process instance with be marked with state “Failed” (No response), or will proceed to the following activity “Fix Demo Day” (Workflow Stage: Task).
 In case of the conditional flow (New follow up), the loop displayed below will re-create the activity “Check if responded/Follow up”.